Think twice before using pesticides

 - Build healthy soil with compost and mulch – soil organisms protect plants from many disease and insect pest problems.

-- Select pest-resistant plants, and put them in the sun/shade and soil conditions they like.
+- Add pest-resistant plants to the sun/shade and soil conditions they like.

-- Clean up diseased plants, and compost dead plants in fall to reduce hiding places for insect pests.
+- Remove diseased plants, and compost dead plants in fall to reduce hiding places for insect pests.

-- Pull weeds before they go to seed and spread.
+- Pull weeds before they distribute their seeds and spread.

-- Use a variety of plants, so if pests attack one plant, others can fill its place.
+- Use a variety of plants, so if pests attack one plant, other plants can fill its place.

 Identify the problem before you spray, squash, or stomp